tmlmt/cooklang-parser/README.md

 console.log(shoppingList.categories);
 ```

+## Future plans

+I plan to further develop features depending on the needs I will encounter in using this library in a practical application.

 ## Test coverage

-This project maintains a high level of test coverage to ensure reliability.
+This project include a test setup aimed at eventually ensuring reliable parsing/scaling of as many recipe use cases as possible.

 You can run the tests yourself by cloning the repository and running `pnpm test`.
 To see the coverage report, run `pnpm run test:coverage`.

+If you find any issue with your own examples of recipes, feel free to open an Issue and if you want to help fix it, to submit a Pull Request.

 ## License